 - One of our biggest accomplishments in July was planning for 10th grade; we’ll see what comes of that plan as the year progresses!

-- Sarah also took part in a Lego robotics camp where she used Robot C to program a Lego NXT robot to do cool stuff.
+- Ashar also took part in a Lego robotics camp where she used Robot C to program a Lego NXT robot to do cool stuff.
 This camp was HARD – but she stuck with it, which made us super-proud.

 - We finished a 1,000-piece paint can jigsaw puzzle (which ended up having two of one piece and none of another piece, grr!) and a 2,000-piece America jigsaw puzzle.